Art Elective | 3 Credits

 Fundamentals of Practical Nursing | 7 Credits

 This course is designed to familiarize students with the historical development of nursing, nursing education, and the roles and responsibilities of the nurse and the healthcare team.
 Development throughout the life cycle and basic nutrition and diet therapy will be discussed.
-The course uses the Nursing Process within the framework of Orem's Self-care deficit theory.
 A structured campus laboratory setting assists students in learning and integrating technical skills.
 Clinical experiences will be provided in long-term and sub-acute health care settings.
 (Fall and Spring semesters) Fourteen clinical hours per week (half semester) Sixty classroom hours and thirty laboratory hours.

 Practical Nursing II | 7 Credits

 This course focuses on the basic concepts of nursing.
-The nursing process is utilized within the framework of Orem's self-care deficit theory to collect data in relation to individuals' abililty to care for themselves.
 Psychomotor skills are demonstrated and practiced in the structured campus laboratory before they are applied in the clinical setting.
 Clinical experiences will be provided in acute care and sub-acurate health care settings.
 (Fall and spring semester) Fourteen Clinical Hours per week (half semester) Sixty Hours and thirty laboratory hours.

 Practical Nursing III | 7 Credits